 What management involvement could compromise a LP's limited liability?

-In line with international practice, the Bill includes a non-exhaustive list of safe harbor activities which will not be regarded as participating in a LP Fund’s management, and hence will not compromise the LP’s privilege of having limited liability protection.
+In line with international practice, the Bill includes a non-exhaustive list of safe harbor activities which will not be regarded as participating in an LP Fund's management, and hence will not compromise the LP's privilege of having limited liability protection.
 For instances, LP may serve on a board/committee of the LP Fund or any corporation in which the fund has an interest of business relationship, advise or approve the GP/investment manager on the business, take part in a decision about admission or withdrawal of any partner and changing the investment scope of the LP Fund.

 What are the beneficial tax treatments for LP Funds and Investment Fund Managers?